 My job at the British Fashion Council meant I spearheaded the first steps of the London Fashion Week accounts – I remember when we reached 100k followers (it’s now in the millions).
 I have a tight-knit group of female peers in the London fashion industry and I’m sure my feed is inspired by them, too.
 My eye always seeks out colour and then I home in on it like a magpie to a jewel.
 My technicolour style may not be on the on-trend beige or classic, chic grey, but it’s mine and I wouldn’t deviate.

-Any tips for developing a unique aesthetic?
+Any Instagram secrets or tips for developing a unique aesthetic?

-Your Instagram should reflect your personality and your passions.
+I wouldn’t call them Instagram secrets, but your Instagram should reflect your personality and your passions.
 We all have our idiosyncrasies so it’s just a question of championing and showcasing yours on the platform.
 After all, who needs another photo of avocado toast?

 With regard to the aesthetic, a consistent perspective on that content will make your imagery even more personal to you.
 That might be amped-up saturation, or a particular colour wash.
 Whatever it is, decide it and embrace it.